AnastasiiaKuropatkina/AnastasiiaKuropatkina/README.md

 🌱 I’m currently learning Next.js and Typescript.\
-👀 I’m interested in Data Analytics 📊 and Data Visualization 📈📈.\
+👀 I’m interested in Python, Data Analytics 📊 and Data Visualization 📈📈.\
-👯 I’m looking to collaborate on projects with the React Stack.
+😄 I’m looking to collaborate on projects with the React Stack.

 ## Get in Touch